ef4203/proz-prog/README.md

-# ProceduralProgramming
+# proz-prog
-All the relevant source files for the procedural programming course.
+All solutions for the exercises for the procedural programming course at my univercity.

+This is for research purposes only, please don't hand them in as your own.

+# Software Used
+- Visual Studio 2019
+- Vim
+- Make
+- Clang